anchanareghu/Image-Downloader/README.md

 ## Overview

 This Android application allows users to easily download images from URLs and save them to their device's photos using the phone's download manager.
-The app is built using the OkHttp library to efficiently fetch images from the specified URLs, and threads have been incorporated to manage concurrent downloads.
+The app is built using the **MVP (Model-View-Presenter) architecture**, incorporating the OkHttp library to efficiently fetch images from the specified URLs, and threads have been incorporated to manage concurrent downloads.

 ## Features